-Re-energized Biden comes out swinging after dreadful Trump debate
+Re-energised Biden comes out swinging after dreadful Trump debate

 “I’m scared they are going to replace him [Biden] and put up somebody more competitive,” said Mike Boatman, a Trump supporter, before the Virginia rally on Friday.

+Biden campaign spokesperson Michael Tyler said there are no conversations taking place about that possibility.
+“We’d rather have one bad night than a candidate with a bad vision for where he wants to take the country,” he told reporters.

-Seeking to regain his composure and reassure supporters, Biden went on the offensive against Trump in fiery remarks at his own rally on Friday.
+Seeking to regain his composure and reassure supporters, Biden went on the offensive against Trump in fiery remarks at his rally on Friday.

 “I know I’m not a young man, to state the obvious,” Biden said.
 “I would not be running again if I didn’t believe with all my heart and soul that I could do this job.
 The stakes are too high.”